 Small puppies are just like small children and will investigate everything.
-Of course this means that you need to keep him out of harm's way by eliminating the dangers in and around your home.
+Of course this means that you need to keep them out of harm's way by eliminating the dangers in and around your home.
 Here's a guide to some of the puppy proofing precautions you should take.

-Keep cupboard doors closed as your puppy may find his way into any available space and pull out the contents for chewing.
+Keep cupboard doors closed as your puppy may find their way into any available space and pull out the contents for chewing.
 If you have opened doors and then left them, check inside before closing them as your puppy may be hiding or sleeping inside.

 Make sure that everyone in your household knows where your puppy is and that they don't leave your front or back door open.
 Puppies are often very skilled at sneaking through doors that haven't been secured.